openid/openid4vp_ble/main.md

             Data: 30a754748b7ddcb43ef75a0dbf3a0d26381af4eba4a98eaa9b4e6a
 ```
 It provides the Wallet with the remaining 27 byte of the Verifier's ephemeral key.

-Note: The `SCAN_RESP` has a special service UUID.
-This is to ensure support for iOS.

 ## QR Code {#connection-scan-qr-ble}